 This easy appetizer is perfect to serve year round.
 It finds a good home at summer barbecues, Christmas and Thanksgiving festivities, birthday parties, bridal showers, baby showers, you name it!
 This is one of my easy recipes that I constantly make to bring to parties and get togethers.
 We also love making this perfect appetizer to snack on while we watch football on Sundays.

-This was inspired by my Eggs Benedict with Pork Roll on this site, and pairs well with this Shrimp Wrapped in Bacon.
+This was inspired by my everything bagel pigs in a blanket recipe on this site, and pairs well with this Shrimp Wrapped in Bacon.

 Jump to: